 Key facts that matter

-Safety and hygiene at a glance
+Safety and hygiene

-- Sterile wide-mouth collection pot
+- Sterile, wide-mouth collection cup

 Optional: disposable gloves and a lubricant labelled fertility-friendly.